letan127/drawback/README.md

 ## Setup
 1. `git clone https://github.com/HongKTruong/drawing-jamboard.git`
-2. `cd Drawback`
+2. `npm install`
-3. `npm install`
+3. Run `npm start`
-4. `ng serve`
-5. Navigate to the given port on your favorite browser

-Now, you should be able to draw on the canvas!
+4. Open a browser on localhost:3000
+5. Draw and have fun!

 ## Features
-- Pen - Can draw in red
 - Clear - Removes all marks from the canvas
+- Colors - Changes colors of the pen
+- Pens - Changes width of the pen
+- Undo - Undos the last stroke